Jackey-Sparrow/angular2-contact-app/README.md

 # dev
 gulp serve.dev

+or npm install -g http-server and go to the directory dist/dev and use 'http-server'

 Configure your app base if you serve the app from another directory than root in `gulpfile.js`.
 Defaults to `var APP_BASE = '/'`